pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 Currently, the following modules are supported:
 - [Advanced Math](https://www.pubnub.com/docs/blocks/advanced-math-module).
 Global (lat-long) coordinate and geometry functions.
 - [Codec/auth](https://www.pubnub.com/docs/blocks/codec-module#basic-auth-header).
 An encoder for HTTP basic auth credentials.
 - [Codec/base64](https://www.pubnub.com/docs/blocks/codec-module#encode-base64).
-Provides an encoder and decoder for Base64 strings.
+An encoder and decoder for Base64 strings.
 - [Codec/query_string](https://www.pubnub.com/docs/blocks/codec-module#parse-query-string).
-Provides an encoder and decoder for URI query parameters.
+An encoder and decoder for URI query parameters.
 - [Console](https://www.pubnub.com/docs/blocks/tutorials/debugging).
-It mimics the console object found in many Javascript frameworks.
+The equivalent to the console object found in many Javascript frameworks.
 - [Crypto](https://www.pubnub.com/docs/blocks/crypto-module).
-It performs encryption and decryption operations on messages in an Event Handler.
+Module that handles encryption and decryption operations on messages in an Event Handler.
 - [KV Store](https://www.pubnub.com/docs/blocks/kvstore-module).
-It accesses the key value store that acts as a database for your block.
+Module that handles interactions with the Key/Value Store.
+The **Key/Value Store** that acts as a database for your block.
 This database is globally distributed and eventually consistent.
-Data in the KV store is shared at a subscriber key level.
+Data in the KV DB is shared at a subscriber key level.
 - [PubNub](https://www.pubnub.com/docs/blocks/pubnub-module).
 The PubNub module allows you leverage some of the other native client SDK features supported by the PubNub Data Stream Network.
 Currently, publish, time and fire are supported.
 - [Utils](https://www.pubnub.com/docs/blocks/utilities-module).
-It contains helper methods to generate random numbers and check if a variable is a number.
+A module containing basic helper methods to generate random numbers and check if a variable is a number.
 - [XHR](https://www.pubnub.com/docs/blocks/xhr-module).
-Used to send HTTP(S) requests to a remote web server and load the response data back to the Event Handler.
+Module that sends HTTP(S) requests to a remote web server and loads the response data back to the Event Handler.

 You can add properties to the message:
 ```javascript